ArchangelGCA/next-image-transformation-enhanced/README.md

 1. Go to Projects -> Environment (pick yours) -> + New -> Public Repository -> Select Server and Destination -> Insert URL of this repository
 2. Setup Build Pack to Docker Compose.
 3. Edit "Domains for Api" with your domain.
-4. If necessary, edit your environment variables.
+4. If necessary, edit your environment variables (look .env.example for allowed values).
 5. Deploy.

 # Next.js Image Transformation